 Today, we'll discuss a topic that might seem new, but it’s actually not.
 It's just that with the rise and ubiquity of social media, it has acquired a slightly different shape and name.
 However, fundamentally, it remains one of the traditional marketing tools aimed at increasing the credibility of advertising messages.
 We're talking about the use of key opinion leaders (understood in the broadest sense of the term).
 Therefore, our topic today will be brand ambassadors and how to create them through experiences.
+Experiences are key to creating lasting emotional connections with your customers and turning them into true advocates of your brand.
+Throughout this article, we will explore experiential marketing examples to apply to your strategy and achieve tangible results.

 "It's the same, but not quite the same"